- If I cannot bring you comfort

-- Follow the Leader: Robin Williams was reportedly very attracted to the role because he felt it would do for him what Willy Wonka and the Chocolate Factory did for Gene Wilder.
+- Follow the Leader: Robin Williams was reportedly very attracted to the role because he felt it would do for him what Willy Wonka & the Chocolate Factory did for Gene Wilder.

-- Foreshadowing: "Well, whatever you're doing must be working, because you always seem the same age to me."
+- Foreshadowing: "Well, whatever you're doing must be working, because you always look the same age to me."